Olive-Njoroge/healthpal-med-dashboard/README.md

-Here’s a complete and clean `README.md` for your **HealthPal** project, customized based on everything you’ve shared:

----

 # 🩺 HealthPal

 **HealthPal** is a full-stack medical web application designed to streamline doctor-patient interactions.
 Built using **React** for the frontend and **Supabase** for backend services, HealthPal empowers doctors to manage patients, appointments, and medications efficiently — all in one place.